-Selardy Doland hears any substantial noise made in area 11, and most certainly hears it if there is a fight with the bulette in area 12.
-He checks the peephole into area 11, and if it is not occupied, he dashes out of the storage room, headed for the tunnel back to the Four Corners.
+Selardy Doland hears any substantial noise made in Area 11, and most certainly hears it if there is a fight with the bulette in Area 12.
+He checks the peephole into Area 11, and if it is not occupied, he dashes out of the storage room, headed for the tunnel back to the Four Corners.
 If he is allowed to reach the courtyard, he warns all of the inhabitants that there is trouble in the lair.
+If Jamais Vue in Area 15 has not been encountered, he may also hear any fighting and sneaks forward to see what is happening through the tunnel entrance.
+Even quiet noises echo here and give Jamais Vue a warning (DC 15 Perception check) that there are intruders in the lair.
+Vue may attempt to link up with Selardy, if the PC's look wounded or few in number, or he might try to escape.
+The secret door to Area 15 is detected on a successful DC 20 Perception check.

-Treasure: The boxes here contain a large and valuable assortment of merchandise, which totals as high as 7000gp.
+Treasure: The boxes here contain a large and valuable assortment of merchandise, which totals as high as 7,000 gp.
 However, it is all very recognizable stolen merchandise (things with monograms and engraved letters) or massively bulky material like bolts of cloth.
 It would be possible for the characters to smuggle these goods out themselves, but they immediately recognize that, unlike the personal possessions of the thieves, the cargo here is going to get confiscated if they try to sell it openly in Remballo.
-As they are picking through the boxes, they find a locked one (DC 25 with thieves' tools to open) that is marked "personal property of Jamais Vue."
+As they are picking through the boxes, they find a locked one that is marked "personal property of Jamais Vue."

-Jamais Vue's chest: This chest contains 427gp, and a short letter reading, "Have a good time on your vacation.
+Jamais Vue's chest: This chest contains 427 gp, and a short letter reading, "Have a good time on your vacation.
 We expect you back in three months."
 It is signed with the name Casmir Dark (who is the Guildmaster of the Manas Thieves' Guild).
 The signature is absolutely nothing like the "Casmir Dark" signature Doctor Remora has on his lease.